jabl3s/nixos/README.md

 ## === OLD SETUP WITH GNOME ===
 ![current setup](./images/nixcurrent.png)
 - Nix os on an intel x86_64 chipset with nvidia graphics is not great for games but had ow2 running at 144 fps on protonGE-8-2 with interesting setup bugs throughout entire process => no return to pop-os for now using jtowergen12 .nix for gamez n code.
-- Hosts file config to my new nixos installs found at::: https://github.com/StevenBlack/hosts
 - ``` Bash
   sudo nano /etc/nixos/configuration.nix
   ```